recvfrom/clamav-faq/faq/faq-troubleshoot.md

 * After ClamAV is installed, then what?

 > You will need to edit the FreshClam.conf.example file located in /usr/local/etc. Once that is done, you will need to run a 'Sudo Freshclam' to download the signatures.
-You will need to run the command to update signatures so that ClamAV often.
+You will need to run the command to update signatures often so that ClamAV has the most up to date signatures.